facebook/react-native-website/docs/tutorial.md

 export default LotsOfGreetings;
 ```

 Using `name` as a prop lets us customize the `Greeting` component, so we can reuse that component for each of our greetings.
-This example also uses the `Greeting` component in JSX, just like the built-in components.
-The power to do this is what makes React so cool - if you find yourself wishing that you had a different set of UI primitives to work with, you just invent new ones.
+This example also uses the `Greeting` component in JSX.
+The power to do this is what makes React so cool.

 The other new thing going on here is the [`View`](view.md) component.
 A [`View`](view.md) is useful as a container for other components, to help control style and layout.